-The rehearsal will be on Saturday (time TBA).
+The rehearsal will be on Saturday (time TBA – usually 5.p.m.).
 This is not a dress rehearsal, so you do not have to be in costume — it is meant to allow you to become familiar with the stage and work out sound and lighting issues with the tech crew.

-To ensure a place in the masquerade, entrants should register at the MidSouthCon Masquerade registration table before 5 p.m. on the Saturday of the convention.
-If you are a part of a group presentation, one member should register for the entire group (listing all of the other members on the form).
+To ensure a place in the Masquerade, entrants should register at the MidSouthCon Masquerade Registration table BEFORE 4:00 pm on the Saturday of the convention.

 The following rules were adopted for MSC 24 forward:

 Masquerade Rules: Categories, Divisions, and Judging